Indian Head Animal Clinic

 Today's modern anesthetic monitors have made surgery much safer than in the past.
 Here at Indian Head Animal Clinic, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
 We also adjust the amount and type of anesthetic used depending on the health of your pet.

 We offer intravenous fluid therapy as an option for your pet while receiving anesthetic.
 A catheter is placed in the vein and a sterile balanced electrolyte solution is administered during the surgery and in recovery.
 The IV helps to maintain the pet's blood pressure and circulation during the procedure and allows direct access to the vein should any medications need to be administered in case of problems with the anesthetic.
 Although the anesthetics used are extremely safe and problems are rare, it is always a good idea to take extra safety precautions.
 We strongly recommend intravenous fluid therapy for all pets undergoing anesthesia.
 There is an additional cost associated with the administration of the intravenous fluids.

-Pre-surgical blood testing should be booked in advance of the surgical procedure as the blood is sent to our veterinary diagnostic laboratory in Saskatoon for analysis.
+Pre-surgical blood testing should be booked in advance of the surgical procedure as the blood is sent to our veterinary diagnostic laboratory for analysis.